zulu-openjdk/zulu-openjdk/README.md

 Previous
 --------

-Earlier created Ubuntu Docker image tags of Zulu for previous update releases of OpenJDK 6-15 are as follows:
+Earlier created Ubuntu Docker image tags of Azul Zulu for previous update releases of OpenJDK 6-15 are as follows:
 * [15.0.1][118]

 * [14.0.1][116]